fingerprintjs/BotD/docs/api.md

 Builds an instance of `BotDetector`.
 We recommend calling it as early as possible, ideally during application startup.
 It returns a promise which you can chain on to call `BotDetector` methods later.

-The `InitOptions` object has three properties:
+The `InitOptions` object has following properties:

-`token`: A free account token required to access the server-side bot detection API.
+- `token: string` - A free account token required to access the server-side bot detection API.
 This is a required parameter.

-`mode`: Two modes are supported: `requestId` (default) and `allData`.
+- `mode: string` - Two modes are supported: `requestId` (default) and `allData`.

     When `requestId` mode is used, only `requestId` field is returned back to the browser.
     It's a safe way to detect a bot server-side without leaking results to the browser.
     This mode is recommended for production usage.

     When `allData` mode is used, all data from the bot detection result is returned back to the browser.
     This mode is not recommended for production, but can be used during development and testing.

+- `isIntegration: boolean` - If botd is used for [cloud integration](https://github.com/fingerprintjs/botd-integrations), you need to pass `true` value.
+It means `botd-request-id` cookie will be created on middleware with secure and httpOnly flags.
+Otherwise, cookie will be created by botd javascript library without such flags.

-`endpoint`: An optional endpoint for the server-side bot detection API.
+- `endpoint: string` - An optional endpoint for the server-side bot detection API.

 ## `BotDetector.detect`